t2wan/t2wan.github.io/_pages/about.md

 Hobbies
 ======
-I have a 10 year experience in Jazz Drum and 8 year experience in Korean Taekwondo.
+10 years experience in Jazz Drum and 8 years experience in Korean Taekwondo.